ATTEMPT: Parameter-Efficient Multi-task Tuning via Attentional Mixtures of Soft Prompts: Experimental Details

 For all of the baselines, we set the warmup steps to be 500, use Adam for optimization with a linear learning rate scheduler. \paragraph{Prompt Tuning.} As in \ours, we use the prompt length of $m=100$ and use the learning rate of 0.3 for prompt tuning and set weight decay to be $1 \times 10^{-5}$.

-\paragraph{SPoT-g and SPoT-t.} We use the same hyperparameters as in prompt tuning.
+\paragraph{SPoT.} We explore two approaches to initalize the target task prompt as in \citet{vu2021spot}: {\bf SPoT-{\it generic} (SPoT-g)} and {\bf SPoT-{\it targeted}} ({\bf SPoT-t}).
+SPoT-g first pre-trains source prompts on eight GLUE tasks and then uses the source prompts to initialize target task prompts, while SPoT-t uses prompt similarities to find top-$k$ similar tasks and then initializes target task prompts using the top $k$ prompts.
+As we only use 6 source tasks in this work, we use top 1 similar prompt as the transfer source of SPoT-t.
+We use the same hyperparameters as in prompt tuning.
 To select the source task for SPoT-t, we run prompt tuning on all of the source and target tasks for 5 epochs for medium and large-scale datasets and 20 epochs for smaller scale datasets and then compute the cosine similarity between a target prompt and the set of the source prompts.
 Regarding the SPoT-g training, we train a single source prompt on the combination of the GLUE source tasks following \citet{vu2021spot}.
-We found that SPoT-g baseline is not strong on MRQA or Others (i.e., Yelp, Scitail, WinoGrande and PAWS-Wiki), and for those datasets, we use SPoT-t as a primary baseline.
+We found that SPoT-g baseline is not strong on MRQA or Others (i.e., Yelp, Scitail, WinoGrande and PAWS-Wiki), while it gives small performance improvements on GLUE from SPoT-t in some tasks.
+Therefore, we use SPoT-t in our main experiments.

 \paragraph{Adapter.} We use the default hyperparameters by \citet{mahabadi2021compacter} for the Adapter baseline.
 We use GELU~\cite{hendrycks2016gaussian} for non-linear layers, set the reduction factor to be 32 and the learning rate to be $3 \times 10^{-4}$.